S3RGI09/FastHost/README.md

 - Utiliza la biblioteca `smtplib` de Python para enviar correos electrónicos a través de SMTP.
 - Maneja la señal de interrupción `Ctrl + C` para cerrar la conexión correctamente.
 - No es adecuado para producción, pero es útil para pruebas y demostraciones.

+>[!warning]
+>Try not to send an email to addresses from well-known providers such as Gmail, Yahoo!, Outlook, Hotmail, ProtonMail, TutaMail and many others.
+These companies can intercept your email as **spam** and block the IP from which it comes.
+Even if the content of the email is harmless, the server can enter the address and IP into a blacklist for not having a domain.

+>[!note]
+>We recommend using a domain you own to send emails.
+Although the program can work without it, it is more convenient and easier to use a domain.

 ## Contribuciones